 To celebrate and commemorate the mountain men, the town of Wilsall, Montana, placed a statue along US Route 89 in the Shields River Valley.
 The sculpture was created by a local artist, Gary Kerby.
 The first grade class of 2006-07 received the honor of naming the mountain man depicted—Thunder Jack.

 Thunder Jack overlooks Shields River which was named by Captain William Clark of the Lewis and Clark Expedition in honor of John Shields, a member of the party.
-In July of 1806 on their return trip from the Pacific, the expedition camped near the month of the river where it flows into the Yellowstone.
+In July of 1806 on their return trip from the Pacific, the expedition camped near the mouth of the river where it flows into the Yellowstone.

 The mountain man Jim Bridger guided emigrant wagon trains from Fort Laramie, Wyoming, to Virginia City, Montana, in the 1860s.
 His route came up the Shields River Valley from the Yellowstone and then crossed the divide to the west into the Gallatin Valley.